Dynamic Composition

 Observation and Design

-This intensive class is for the serious student who wants to learn the foundational principles for Dynamic Composition I and II.
+For the serious student who wants to learn the foundational principles applied in Dynamic Composition I and II.

 Introduction to the basic principles and fundamental terms and ideas of drawing and design influenced by the Barnstone Method: observational measurement to assess proportions; construct a notional space; sight directions and coincidental relationships; gesture drawing and analytical drawing procedures.
 We will be using still life as our subject.